huzaifarehman1/N_queen_problems/README.md

-The approch to solving it is using k-memory hill climbing search To find the problem statement see requirments.txt
+The approch to solving it effeciently is to use "k-memory bounded random restart hill climbing search" To find the problem statement see rules.txt

 Approch: